How to Prepare for a Bulk Upload

 How Traditional Folder Structures Translate to DISCO

-Throughout this article we mention support and organizational assistance with certain processes.
-This assistance is available depending on your plan subscription and file quota.
-Reach out to our Support Team to enquire about options.
+Some support and organizational assistance mentioned in this article may be available depending on your subscription plan and file quota.
+Contact our Support Team to ask about your options.

 Example 1: Traditional Hard Drive With Nested Folder Structure

-To understand how to prepare for an upload, let’s take a look at how the Uploader recreates the contents of your hard drive inside DISCO.
+To prepare for an upload, it helps to understand how the Uploader recreates your hard drive structure inside DISCO.

 • > Catalog